Skip to content

 MeasureTime frameDescription

-Mean Change from Baseline in Visual Analogue Scale (VAS) at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Negative Control Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity is assessed on the test teeth by applying a 1-second air stimulus from a standard dental syringe.
-Participants will rate the intensity of their response to the evaporative (air) stimulus using a 100 millimeter (mm) VAS with scores ranging from 0 mm (No discomfort) to 100 mm (Extreme discomfort; worst imaginable).
-Higher score indicates worse outcome (higher sensitivity).
-Change from Baseline will be calculated by subtracting Baseline value from the value at indicated timepoints.
+Adjusted Mean Change From Baseline in Visual Analogue Scale (VAS) at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Negative Control Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity was assessed on the test teeth by applying a 1-second air stimulus from a standard dental syringe.
+Participants rated the intensity of their response to the evaporative (air) stimulus using a 100 millimeter (mm) VAS with scores ranging from 0 mm (No discomfort) to 100 mm (Extreme discomfort; worst imaginable).
+Higher score indicated worse outcome (higher sensitivity).
+Change from Baseline was calculated by subtracting Baseline value from the value at indicated timepoints.

-Mean Change from Baseline in Tactile Threshold at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Negative Control Dentifrice)Baseline, Weeks 2, 4, 8 and 12Tactile sensitivity is assessed for eligible teeth using a constant pressure probe (Yeaple probe).
-After each application of the stimulus, the participant will be asked to indicate whether they experienced any pain or discomfort (yes/no response).
-The pressure setting with two consecutive 'yes' responses will be recorded as the tactile threshold (grams \[g\]).
-Higher tactile threshold indicates better outcome (less sensitivity).
-Change from Baseline will be calculated by subtracting Baseline value from the value at indicated timepoints.
+Adjusted Mean Change From Baseline in Tactile Threshold at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Negative Control Dentifrice)Baseline, Weeks 2, 4, 8 and 12Tactile sensitivity was assessed for eligible teeth using a constant pressure probe (Yeaple probe).
+After each application of the stimulus, participants were asked to indicate whether they experienced any pain or discomfort (yes/no response).
+The pressure setting with two consecutive 'yes' responses was recorded as the tactile threshold (grams \[g\]).
+Higher tactile threshold indicated a better outcome (less sensitivity).
+Change from Baseline was calculated by subtracting Baseline value from the value at indicated timepoints.

-Mean Change from Baseline in Schiff Sensitivity Score at Weeks 2, 4, 8 and 12 (Comparator Dentifrice vs Negative Control Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity is evaluated using the Schiff Sensitivity Score on test teeth for each participant.
-After the examiner applies a standardized air stimulus, the participant's response is rated on a 0 to 3 scale, where 0= no response to the stimulus, 1= response to air stimulus without request for discontinuation of the stimulus, 2= response to air stimulus with request for discontinuation of the stimulus, and 3= a painful response with a request for discontinuation of the stimulus.
-The lower score indicates improvement.
-Change from baseline will be calculated by subtracting the baseline score from the score at the indicated timepoints.
+Adjusted Mean Change From Baseline in Schiff Sensitivity Score at Weeks 2, 4, 8 and 12 (Comparator Dentifrice vs Negative Control Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity was evaluated using the Schiff Sensitivity Score on test teeth for each participant.
+After the examiner applied a standardized air stimulus, the participant's response was rated on a 0 to 3 scale, where 0= no response to the stimulus, 1= response to air stimulus without request for discontinuation of the stimulus, 2= response to air stimulus with request for discontinuation of the stimulus, and 3= a painful response with a request for discontinuation of the stimulus.
+Lower score indicated improvement.
+Change from Baseline was calculated by subtracting the Baseline score from the score at indicated timepoints.

-Mean Change from Baseline in VAS at Weeks 2, 4, 8 and 12 (Comparator Dentifrice vs Negative Control Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity is assessed on the test teeth by applying a 1-second air stimulus from a standard dental syringe.
-Participants will rate the intensity of their response to the evaporative (air) stimulus using a 100 mm VAS with scores ranging from 0 mm (No discomfort) to 100 mm (Extreme discomfort; worst imaginable).
-Higher score indicates worse outcome (higher sensitivity).
-Change from Baseline will be calculated by subtracting Baseline value from the value at indicated timepoints.
+Adjusted Mean Change From Baseline in VAS at Weeks 2, 4, 8 and 12 (Comparator Dentifrice vs Negative Control Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity was assessed on the test teeth by applying a 1-second air stimulus from a standard dental syringe.
+Participants rated the intensity of their response to the evaporative (air) stimulus using a 100 mm VAS with scores ranging from 0 mm (No discomfort) to 100 mm (Extreme discomfort; worst imaginable).
+Higher score indicated worse outcome (higher sensitivity).
+Change from Baseline was calculated by subtracting Baseline value from the value at indicated timepoints.

-Mean Change from Baseline in Schiff Sensitivity Score at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Comparator Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity is evaluated using the Schiff Sensitivity Score on test teeth for each participant.
-After the examiner applies a standardized air stimulus, the participant's response is rated on a 0 to 3 scale, where 0= no response to the stimulus, 1= response to air stimulus without request for discontinuation of the stimulus, 2= response to air stimulus with request for discontinuation of the stimulus, and 3= a painful response with a request for discontinuation of the stimulus.
-The lower score indicates improvement.
-Change from baseline will be calculated by subtracting the baseline score from the score at the indicated timepoints.
+Adjusted Mean Change From Baseline in Schiff Sensitivity Score at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Comparator Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity was evaluated using the Schiff Sensitivity Score on test teeth for each participant.
+After the examiner applied a standardized air stimulus, the participant's response was rated on a 0 to 3 scale, where 0= no response to the stimulus, 1= response to air stimulus without request for discontinuation of the stimulus, 2= response to air stimulus with request for discontinuation of the stimulus, and 3= a painful response with a request for discontinuation of the stimulus.
+Lower score indicated improvement.
+Change from Baseline was calculated by subtracting the Baseline score from the score at indicated timepoints.

-Mean Change from Baseline in VAS at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Comparator Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity is assessed on the test teeth by applying a 1-second air stimulus from a standard dental syringe.
-Participants will rate the intensity of their response to the evaporative (air) stimulus using a 100 mm VAS with scores ranging from 0 mm (No discomfort) to 100 mm (Extreme discomfort; worst imaginable).
-Higher score indicates worse outcome (higher sensitivity).
-Change from Baseline will be calculated by subtracting Baseline value from the value at indicated timepoints.
+Adjusted Mean Change From Baseline in VAS at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Comparator Dentifrice)Baseline, Weeks 2, 4, 8 and 12Evaporative (air) sensitivity was assessed on the test teeth by applying a 1-second air stimulus from a standard dental syringe.
+Participants rated the intensity of their response to the evaporative (air) stimulus using a 100 mm VAS with scores ranging from 0 mm (No discomfort) to 100 mm (Extreme discomfort; worst imaginable).
+Higher score indicated worse outcome (higher sensitivity).
+Change from Baseline was calculated by subtracting Baseline value from the value at indicated timepoints.

-Mean Change from Baseline in Tactile Threshold at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Comparator Dentifrice)Baseline, Weeks 2, 4, 8 and 12Tactile sensitivity is assessed for eligible teeth using a constant pressure probe (Yeaple probe).
-After each application of the stimulus, the participant will be asked to indicate whether they experienced any pain or discomfort (yes/no response).
-The pressure setting with two consecutive 'yes' responses will be recorded as the tactile threshold (g).
-Higher tactile threshold indicates better outcome (less sensitivity).
-Change from Baseline will be calculated by subtracting Baseline value from the value at indicated timepoints.
+Adjusted Mean Change From Baseline in Tactile Threshold at Weeks 2, 4, 8 and 12 (Test Dentifrice vs Comparator Dentifrice)Baseline, Weeks 2, 4, 8 and 12Tactile sensitivity was assessed for eligible teeth using a constant pressure probe (Yeaple probe).
+After each application of the stimulus, participants were asked to indicate whether they experienced any pain or discomfort (yes/no response).
+The pressure setting with two consecutive 'yes' responses was recorded as the tactile threshold (g).
+Higher tactile threshold indicated better outcome (less sensitivity).
+Change from Baseline was calculated by subtracting Baseline value from the value at indicated timepoints.

 Countries